Options Bar

 Add Speaker

 When adding multiple loudspeakers at once, you can group them directly in the "Add Speaker" menu.
-This will help later with routing.
+This will help later with the routing process.
 If you are not sure whether you need to group your speakers at creation or not, you can always edit the Speaker Groups later.

 You can choose to add custom, or surround layouts of speakers.

-Choose Custom Layout to design unique setups that do not match any of the standardised surround configurations.
+Choose Custom Layout to design unique setups that do not match any of the standardized surround configurations.

 Most of the time, live shows require non-traditional speaker setups that are best designed using this tab.